josephspurrier/mantium/README.md

 **This is a WIP while testing how JSX works without React.
 Don't use this in production - it's designed as a learning tool to understand the internals of front-end frameworks.**

-It does support JSX via .jsx or .tsx file extensions.
-This project is designed to show how modern, front-end development tools integrate.
-It takes a while to piece together your own tools for linting, building, testing, etc. so you can reference this to see how to get all these different tools set up and integrated.

 This project supports these features:

 - [x] Render function for JSX